Nor’easter could wallop New England with heavy snow and wind Saturday

-It’s worth emphasizing that, at four days out from the incipient storm, a lot can change — but the stakes are high enough that it’s worth raising awareness for a potentially high-impact system.
+It’s worth emphasizing that at four days out from the incipient storm, a lot can change — but the stakes are high enough that it’s worth raising awareness for a potentially high-impact system.
 The zone from eastern Long Island to eastern Maine, including Providence and Boston, is particularly at risk.

-A “significant winter storm is possible Friday night and Saturday,” wrote the National Weather Service in Boston on Tuesday morning in an online forecast discussion, but cautioned against taking early predictions as set in stone.
+A “significant winter storm is possible Friday night and Saturday,” the National Weather Service in Boston wrote Tuesday morning in an online forecast discussion but cautioned against taking early predictions as set in stone.
 “For now, what you can do is prepare for the potential of an impactful snowfall with accompanying strong winds.”

 Astronomical tides also will be high Saturday, making coastal flooding a greater concern even if the rapidly developing system shifts out to sea.

-Computer model forecasts have generally nudged the storm track eastward, compared with Monday, somewhat reducing the chance of heavy snow outside eastern New England but it will take another day or two for greater confidence in the exact track.
+Computer model forecasts have generally nudged the storm track eastward, compared with Monday, somewhat reducing the chance of heavy snow outside eastern New England, but it will take another day or two for greater confidence in the exact track.

-A more offshore track increases the likelihood that coastal locations in eastern New England see mostly snow rather than a switch to rain or sleet while reducing potential snowfall farther west into western Massachusetts, Vermont and New Hampshire.
+A more offshore track increases the likelihood that coastal locations in eastern New England see mostly snow rather than a switch to rain or sleet, while reducing potential snowfall farther west into western Massachusetts, Vermont and New Hampshire.

 Tracking the ingredients

-More than 72 hours remain before the storm begins to take shape off the Southeast and Mid-Atlantic coast, but the ingredients are already beginning to materialize on weather maps.
+More than 72 hours remain before the storm begins to take shape off the southeast and Mid-Atlantic coast, but the ingredients are already beginning to materialize on weather maps.

 Two atmospheric disturbances are soon to move ashore over extreme northwestern North America.
 The first was approaching the Seward Peninsula near Nome, Alaska, and the second had just slipped east of the Aleutians.

-The former will scoot southeast over central Canada while the other will dive farther south and pass over the Four Corners region Thursday.
+The former will scoot southeast over central Canada, while the other will dive farther south and pass over the Four Corners region Thursday.
 The development of a major storm is predicated on both systems overlapping over the Appalachians early Saturday.
 That will help intensify a storm developing off the Mid-Atlantic coast.

 Meanwhile, high pressure will build over eastern Canada into Thursday and Friday, feeding the cold air instrumental for snow into the Northeast.